DevoLearn/devolearn/paper.md

 DevoLearn has been made available as an open-source module, available on PyPi ([link](https://pypi.org/project/devolearn/)).
 All the deep-learning models used in devolearn are built and trained on PyTorch, the PyPI package (https://pypi.org/project/devolearn/) itself does not contain the model files, but the models are downloaded automatically once the user imports the model class from the package.

 ## Technical Details
 DevoLearn 0.2.0 is optimized to segment and analyze high-resolution microscopy images such as those acquired using light sheet microscopy.
 Additionally, the possibility of time-series prediction allows us to capture features related to cellular- and organism-level movement.
 DevoLearn 0.2.0 uses a ResNet18 architecture to build a pre-trained model of the shape features structure inherent in a microscopy image.
-Data from the WormImage database [6] is used to train the model for _C. elegans_ embryogenesis.
-The EPIC data set [7] is used to extract metadata needed to construct labels for individual cells and validate the input data.
+Data from the WormImage database [@Hall and Altun:2008] is used to train the model for _C. elegans_ embryogenesis.
+The EPIC data set [@Murray:2012] is used to extract metadata needed to construct labels for individual cells and validate the input data.

 ## Statement of Need
 Devolearn (0.2.0) is a python package that aims to automate the process of collecting metadata from videos/images of the _C. elegans_ embryo with the help of deep learning models (Figure 1).
 This would enable researchers/enthusiasts to analyse features from videos/images at scale without having to annotate their data manually.
 There are a number of pre-trained models which are already in use in different contexts, but options are fewer within the unique feature space of developmental biology, in particular.
 Devolearn aims not just to fix this issue, but also work on other aspects around developmental biology with species-specific models.